marcopsb/redpanda/docs/site/docs/reference/rpk-commands.md

   -m, --mode string            Operation Mode: one of: [sq, sq_split, mq] -n, --nic strings            Network Interface Controllers to tune
-      --output-script string   If set tuners will generate tuning file that can later be used to tune the system --reboot-allowed         If set will allow tuners to tune boot paramters  and request system reboot --timeout duration       The maximum time to wait for the tune processes to complete.
+      --output-script string   If set tuners will generate tuning file that can later be used to tune the system --reboot-allowed         If set will allow tuners to tune boot parameters  and request system reboot --timeout duration       The maximum time to wait for the tune processes to complete.
 The value passed is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '1.5s' or '2h45m'.
 Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h' (default: 10s)
 ```

-### redpanda start ![linux icon][linux]
+### redpanda start

+OS support: ![Linux][linux]

 Start redpanda.